HeyGen for L&D: The Ultimate AI Video Jumpstart Guide

 Text prompt

-If you’re new to prompt writing, have a look at our prompting best practices
+If you are new to prompt writing, have a look at our prompting best practices

 Avatar IV (new!)